Anger Over US Police Racial bias In Mall Fight Video - UrduPoint

 Police in Bridgewater Township acknowledged on Facebook that the video had "made members of our community upset" and promised an internal investigation.

-"Although an investigation is still gathering the facts about this incident, I'm deeply disturbed by what appears to be racially disparate treatment in this video," he tweeted.
+"Although an investigation is still gathering the facts about this incident, I'm deeply disturbed by what appears to be racially disparate treatment in this video," he tweeted on Tuesday.

 Racism in law enforcement is a lightning rod issue in the United States, with young Black men at much greater risk from police violence than white men.